bakdata/aws-lambda-r-runtime/README.md

 aws ec2 run-instances --image-id ami-657bd20a --count 1 --instance-type t2.medium --key-name <MyKeyPair>
 ```
 Now run the `r/compile.sh` script.
-You must pass the R version as a parameter to the script, e.g., `3.5.1`.
+You must pass the R version as a parameter to the script, e.g., `3.6.0`.
 The script produces a zip containing a functional R installation in `/opt/R/`.
-The zipped distirbution can be found in `r/build/dist/R-3.5.1.zip`
+The zipped distirbution can be found in `r/build/dist/R-3.6.0.zip`
 Use this R distribution in the following.

 With a compiled R distribution, you can build the different layers.
 If you plan to publish the runtime, you need to have a recent version of aws cli (>=1.16).
-Copy the R distribution to this repository and run the `<layer>build_and_deploy.sh` script.
+Now run the `<layer>/build_and_deploy.sh` script.
 This creates a lambda layer named `r-<layer>` in your AWS account.
 You can use it as shown in the example.